 - In I'm Sorry I'll Read That Again, the audience was wont to do this at any and all puns.
 It's worth to note that the writers often predicted this, and made the following dialogue reflect it.

 - The audience made up a huge part of ISIRTA's general atmosphere.
 Sometimes, lines would be dropped because the audience saw the pun coming and groaned before the punchline.
-Occassionally, the audience would groan at a pun...and then applaud it, because it was a good pun.
+Occasionally, the audience would groan at a pun, and then applaud it, because it was a good pun.
 A typical example of the dialogue predicting the groan would go like this:

 - In Guild Wars, before the Venta Cemetery mission, Koss mentions to a group of refugees that their path home will be a tad more "difficult" than they expected.
 Naturally there's a bit of disappointment.

 - Kingdom of Loathing has a segment in the Haunted Gallery where you go through a series of paintings, and the game proceeds to snark the hell out of them or reinterpret them in...interesting ways.
 One such is David's ''The Death of Socrates''◊.
-You walk past the scene in question, where Socrates has just told an Incredibly Lame Pun and everyone around is groaning and slamming their heads into the wall.
+You walk past the scene in question, where Socrates has just told a bad pun and everyone around is groaning and slamming their heads into the wall.

-- In The Cluefinders 3rd Grade Adventures, we get this little one in the opening.
+- In The ClueFinders 3rd Grade Adventures: The Mystery of Mathra, we get this little one in the opening.

 Leslie: Lost city?